-CNCA #1 has three foci that drive the academic work: Language, Literacy, and Standards.
-Language at CNCA #1 encompasses both the bilingual program and the designated ELD program.
-Literacy at CNCA #1 also encompasses components of the bilingual program, but also includes our focus on developing a Balanced Literacy focus in all classrooms.
-Lastly, our focus on standards encompasses our work in implementing the common core state standards in math and ELA, as well as the NGSS standards in Science.
+CNCA #4 has three foci that drive the academic work: Language, Literacy, and Standards.
+Language at CNCA #4 encompasses both the bilingual program, as well as designated and integrated ELD.
+Literacy at CNCA #4 also encompasses components of the bilingual program, in that we have a focus on bi-literacy, but also includes our focus on developing a Balanced Literacy program in all classrooms.
+Lastly, our focus on standards includes our work in implementing the Common Core State Standards in math and ELA, as well as the CA NGSS standards in Science.

-In terms of ELA, from 2017-2018 to 2018-2019 all K-5 teachers were fully trained in balanced literacy and 6-8 teachers fully implemented a new humanities curriculum.
-During those years have seen increased alignment in instructional practices and an understanding of best practices and we will continue to focus and develop in this area.
+In terms of ELA, from 2016-2017 to 2019-2020 all K-5 teachers were fully trained in balanced literacy and 6-8 teachers fully implemented a new humanities curriculum.
+During those years, we have seen increased alignment in instructional practices and an understanding of best practices.
+We will continue to focus and develop in this area by ensuring that all teachers provide students with access to complex, culturally relevant text.

-As a result of all K-5 teachers being trained in balanced literacy and a focus on literacy differentiation and intervention in grades 6-8, 62% of students in grades K-5 and 65% of students in grades 6-8 were at or above grade level in English reading as of January 2019 as measured by CNCA #1's internal assessments.
+As a result of all K-5 teachers being trained in balanced literacy and a focus on literacy differentiation and intervention in grades 6-8, 63% of students in grades K-5 and 69% of students in grades 6-8 were at or above grade level in English reading as of June 2019 as measured by CNCA #4's internal assessments.